Performance of prototype GE1/1 chambers for the CMS muon spectrometer upgrade: Impact of GE1 1 upgrade on CMS

-The introduction of the new station known as GE1$\slash$1 will cover the pseudo-rapidity region $1.6 <\left|\eta\right|<2.2$ of the CMS~\cite{cms_tdr} and is to complement the current CSC system.
+The introduction of the new station known as GE1$\slash$1 will cover the pseudo-rapidity region $1.6 <\left|\eta\right|<2.2$ of CMS~\cite{cmsTdr} and complement the current CSC system.
 These new chambers are based on GEM technology and can operate at very high rates with good performance.
 The GE1$\slash$1 station will extend the path length and will provide additional hits that will help to refine the stub reconstruction and improve the momentum resolution.
 With the new station installed, muon direction will be measured using hit positions in the adjacent GEM GE1$\slash$1 and CSC ME1$\slash$1 chambers.
 The good position resolution of both the detectors and an increased lever arm formed by the two detectors will allow excellent directional measurement.

-FLUKA simulation studies at $L$ = 5 $\times$ 10$^{34}$ cm$^{-2}$s$^{-1}$, are used to assess the capability of this new technology to cope with background fluxes expected in the high $\eta$ region~\cite{cms_tdr}.
-The background rate is estimated by convoluting the fluxes mentioned above with the chamber sensitivities to background computed through standalone Geant4 simulations.
-The resulting rate is found to be of the order of 1 kHz$\slash$cm$^{2}$, orders of magnitude below the rate capability of the chambers, whose gain is stable up to 100 MHz$\slash$cm$^{2}$.
+FLUKA simulation studies at $\mathcal{L}$ = 5 $\times$ 10$^{34}$ cm$^{-2}$s$^{-1}$ are used to assess the capability of this new technology to cope with background fluxes expected in the high $\eta$ region~\cite{cmsTdr}.
+The background rate is estimated from standalone Geant4 simulation, convoluting the fluxes mentioned above with the chamber sensitivities to background.
+The resulting rate is found to be of order 1 kHz$\slash$cm$^{2}$, orders of magnitude below the rate capability limit of the chambers, whose gain is stable up to a few MHz$\slash$cm$^{2}$.